 Do you personally review the termite report?
 Do you discuss the findings with your client?

 The Phoenix realtor/broker being sued did not.
-She called title “Is the report clear?”
-The escrow officer advised “It’s clear… no termites.”
+She called the title “Is the report clear?”
+The escrow officer advised, “It’s clear… no termites.”

 While the home in this transaction did not have termites, the inspection reported evidence of previous termite activity and treatment.
 The sellers who had only lived in the home for 18 months had no knowledge of a previous termite history.
 The seller’s disclosure reported no known termite history.